MicrosoftDocs/quantum-docs/articles/provider-support-quantinuum.md

 | Severity 2| Urgent or high impact | Job status has not updated; issues retrieving data |
 | Severity 3| Not urgent | Miscellaneous  |

-The following table shows the Response SLA that will be adhered to by Quantinuum for incident reports of the corresponding severity.
+The following table shows the Response SLA that is adhered to by Quantinuum for incident reports of the corresponding severity.
 Note that these define how fast we'll respond to issues – resolution times are not guaranteed.

 _Table 3: Response SLA for various severity_